theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 #### FOR THE FASHIONISTA

 [Painted Zebra Boutique](https://www.facebook.com/paintedzebraboutique/) - When we asked our Facebook followers for their recommendations, Painted Zebra was heavily endorsed.
 Stylish clothing, jewelry, handbags, organic lotions and much more for women and juniors.
+In downtown North Bend.

 [Katrina Kathleen’s Home Decor & Gifts](https://www.facebook.com/katrinakathleens/?rf=212911775714072) - Home accents, holiday items and ornaments, jewelry, floral, accessories, antiques and more.

-[Ko-Kwel Gifts](https://www.themillcasino.com) - Handcrafted jewelry and beadwork, carved wood pieces, glassware and regional photography are among the many creations offered by Coquille Tribal members.
+[Ko-Kwel Gifts](https://www.themillcasino.com/accommodations/ko-kwel-gifts/) - Handcrafted jewelry and beadwork, carved wood pieces, glassware and regional photography are among the many creations offered by Coquille Tribal members.

 [Canard Labs](https://canardlabs.com/)– Shoppers will find amazing and luxurious ways to pamper themselves with decadent soaps, lotions, organic skincare, soothing candles and more.